Going slow on Caye Caulker, Belize’s chilled out island getaway

 Belize is home to the second biggest coral reef in the world, after Australia’s Great Barrier Reef.
 Since so much of the Great Barrier Reef is sadly dead, Belizeans say theirs is the largest living reef on the planet.
 This attracts snorkelers and divers from all over the world, hopeful to swim next to rays, nurse sharks and even manatees.

-Before you head to Belize, don’t miss out on the helpful nuggets in these posts:
+Once you finished this guide to all the things to do on Caye Caulker, don’t miss out on the helpful nuggets in these posts:

 Sargassum seaweed in Belize